Siddharthchn/RealState-Responsive-Web-Page/README.md

   <h1 align="center">RealEstate Landing Page</h1>

   <h3 align="center">
-  This is a landing page for weather forecast built with JavaScript, CSS and React-Icon library.
+  This is a landing page for RealEstate with JavaScript, CSS and React-Icon library.
   </h3>
  <br />